Our economy depends more and more on data: data can create significantly added value to existing services and facilitate entirely new business models.

-The Commission has proposed a Regulation aimed at removing obstacles to the free movement of non-personal data.
+This Regulation aimed at removing obstacles to the free movement of non-personal data.

 On personal data, as well as ensuring a high level of protection for personal data, the General Data Protection Regulation (GDPR) already provides for the free movement of personal data within the Union.
-Together with the GDPR, this Regulation will therefore ensure a comprehensive and coherent approach to the free movement of data in the EU.
+Together with the GDPR, this Regulation will therefore ensure a comprehensive and coherent approach to the free movement of all data in the EU.

 The new Regulation will ensure: